Navigating Changes in iRacing: A Month After Launching Season 3

 Julian worked for eleven years as a print essayist and cultural critic before shifting his focus entirely to games.
 He has written for literary magazines, design journals, and independent games publications.
 His approach treats games as systems worthy of the same analytical rigor applied to film or architecture — and he has little patience for criticism that mistakes enthusiasm for analysis.

-Published Articles
+Recent Published Articles

 A critical examination of the systems that define player agency and narrative complexity in Larian Studios' latest RPG masterpiece.